Exiv2/exiv2/git_guidelines.md

    additional changes to other logical units)
 3. Application of clang format to the first source file
 4. Application of clang format to the second source file

-We can summarize this in the following guidelines:
-- Large formatting changes should be separate commits for each source file (that way changes can be reviewed easily, as formatting changes result in very noisy diffs)

-- Changes made in different source which do not make sense without each other should be committed together

-- Changes made in the same file which do not belong together should not be committed together

-- If changes are requested during the code review, then they should be either included in the previous already created commits, if that is applicable.
-  For example if a variable's name should be changed, then that should be included into the already created commit.
-A bigger change, like a new function or class will probably require a separate commit.

-- Please keep in mind that your commits might be cherry-picked into an older branch.
-Therefore split your commits accordingly, so that changes into separate modules go into separate commits.

-- Every commit should keep the code base in a buildable state.
-The test suite needn't pass on every commit, but must pass before being merged into `master`.

-These are however not strict rules and it always depends on the case.
-If in
-doubt: ask.

 ## Keeping the history linear